ungarscool1/Roboto/README.md

  ### Connect 4

- Objective: The aim for both players is to make a straight line of four own pieces; the line can be vertical, horizontal or diagonal.
+ Objective: The goal for both players is to make a straight line of four own pieces; the line can be vertical, horizontal or diagonal.

  ### Game in progress
   - Werewolf
   - Hangman
-  - Random event (if Roboto listens to more than 100 servers, the principle is to ensure that players from different servers can play together in a good mood)
+  - Random event (if Roboto listens more than 100 servers, the principle is to ensure that players from different servers can play together in a good mood)

 ## Utility commands